 IAS 37.66 defines an onerous contract as one in which the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received under it.
 The unavoidable costs are the lower of the cost of fulfilling the contract and any compensation or penalties arising from failure to fulfil it.

-A key change that took effect from 1 January 2022 (via amendments to IAS 37): the cost of fulfilling a contract now includes both costs that relate directly to the contract (incremental costs) and an allocation of other costs that relate directly to fulfilling contracts (such as depreciation of equipment used to perform the contract).
+A key change took effect from 1 January 2022 (via amendments to IAS 37 ).
+The cost of fulfilling a contract now includes both costs that relate directly to the contract (incremental costs) and an allocation of other costs that relate directly to fulfilling contracts (such as depreciation of equipment used to perform the contract).
 Before the amendment, there was debate about whether “cost of fulfilling” meant only incremental costs or included allocated direct costs.
-The IASB settled it: allocated direct costs are in.
+The IASB settled it.
+Allocated direct costs are in.

-This affects manufacturing, construction, and service entities with fixed-price contracts.
+That affects manufacturing and construction entities with fixed-price contracts, as well as service companies with similar arrangements.
 If your client has a fixed-price construction contract where the expected cost (including allocated depreciation of equipment on site and allocated project management salaries) exceeds the contract revenue, IAS 37.66 requires a provision for the onerous portion.
+The onerous-contract test is the line we’ve seen the most disagreement about during partner review, because the “allocation” question swings the answer.

-The audit procedure is a comparison: expected total costs to complete versus expected total benefits under the contract.
+The audit procedure is a comparison of expected total costs to complete versus expected total benefits under the contract.
 If costs exceed benefits, the difference is a provision.

 Many entities perform this assessment only at contract inception.
 IAS 37 requires it at every reporting date, because cost estimates change as contracts progress.